AsadullahFarooqi/stilt-assessment/README.md

     delivered and put the courier back into the freeCouriers slice.
 - Once we are done with all the orders we calculate the statistics from the stored data.

+A map could be used for storing the arrivedCouriers as well by the prepare time as a key and a slice of couriers.
+Just like it's done for orders.

-I have used Mutexes in the code to lock the resources while reading or writing to avoid race conditions.
+In both strategies I have used Mutexes in the code to lock the resources while reading or writing to avoid race conditions.
+I have used WaitGroup to wait for the go routine functions to end before calculating the stats So there are no orders processing in the background.

+## Improvements that could have been made
+It could have been done more structurally but my apologies due to my busy days that's all I could do for staying up the night 🙂.
+Below are few improvements that can take place:

+1. The tests aren't very good
+2. error handling or edge cases handling, for example it is possible there is no match for an order in the couriers in that case the program will halt and wait.
+3. All these global variables can be passed as params as well
+4. JSON Files names should also come from environment or command line and have default values in case of nil values.
+5. A docker file may be helpful in different setups.

+**Final note I can do this task in Python and Nodejs/JS as well.**